 - Eye Movement Desensitization and Reprocessing (EMDR)

-Common Components of Evidence-Based Models
+Components of Evidence-Based Rehab Models

-While all models vary, there are core components that can be found in many.
+While all recovery models will vary, there are core components that can be found in many.
 Because they are time-limited, the models are designed to equip patients with the necessary skills to manage their wellness over time.

 Patients learn how to manage their symptoms using appropriate coping mechanisms and distress-tolerance skills.
 They practice these skills on a consistent basis during calm periods in order to be better prepared in the presence of triggers.

-Maintenance and Relapse-Prevention
+Maintenance and Relapse Prevention